Particular/docs.particular.net/architecture/hybrid-systems.md

 callsToAction: ['solution-architect', 'poc-help']
 ---

 Hybrid systems have components running both in the cloud and on-premises.
-This might be a temporary situation in a lift and shift strategy, or it can be a permanent state for various reasons (e.g. risk, legal, cost, etc.).
+This might be a temporary situation in a lift and shift strategy, or it can be a permanent state due to cost, legal requirements, risk management, or other reasons.
 Hybrid systems can become tricky to implement when the on-premises part of the system relies on an existing message broker.
-Some broker technologies might also not be compatible with modern cloud infrastructure (e.g. MSMQ).
+Some broker technologies might also not be compatible with modern cloud infrastructure, such as MSMQ.

 ## Shared broker